sedri14/sedri14/README.md

 https://github.com/sedri14/SharedDocBackend

 A web app that allows registered users to simultaneously collaborate on text documents in real-time.
-I implemented the LSEQ model (a CRDT sequence model) that uses unique identifiers based on a tree structure and site IDs to support deterministic and conflict-free concurrent insertions and deletions of text.
+I implemented the Logoot model (a CRDT sequence model) that uses unique identifiers and site IDs to support deterministic and conflict-free concurrent insertions and deletions of text.
 The model preserve a comparable order of elements across replicas.

 ## 🌱 I’m currently learning